pmem/pmem.github.io/content/blog/2021/how-to-contribute-to-pmem-io.md

 ### Issues
 [Issues](https://github.com/pmem/pmem.github.io/issues) are used to track tasks that contributors can help with.
 Search the open issues to see if there's something you want to help with.

 If you've found an issue in the content or the website functionality that should be updated or fixed, search open issues to see if someone else has reported the same thing.
 If it's something new, [open a new issue](https://github.com/pmem/pmem.github.io/issues).
 We'll use the issue to have a conversation about the problem you want to fix.
-We highly recomment using the following title format:
+We highly recommend using the following title format:

 `[Page|Section] <Object> and <Defect>`